chipsalliance/firrtl-spec/spec.md

 ## Aggregate Types

-FIRRTL supports two aggregate types: vectors and bundles.
+FIRRTL supports three aggregate types: vectors, bundles, and enumeration.
 Aggregate types are composed of ground types or other aggregate types.

 ### Vector Types